 The port of Hamburg is the largest port in Germany and the second busiest port in Europe, after Rotterdam.

-Maritime traffic here is impressive: every year Hamburg is the port of call of more than 13000 vessels, including cruise ships, boats for harbour tours, but above all cargo ships.
+Maritime traffic here is impressive: every year Hamburg is the port of call of more than 13000 vessels, including cruise ships, boats for harbor tours, but above all cargo ships.
 In fact Hamburg is the first port in the world in terms of traffic of container ships.

 The port is for Hamburg what the Tour Eiffel is for Paris or the pyramids for Egypt!